prajyotkalekar/Weather_Forecast_Application/README.md

 <h2>Demo:</h2>

-- Explore the functionality of the Weather Forecast Project with our <a href="https://prajyotkalekar.github.io/Weather_Forecast_Application/" target="_blank">Live Demo</a>.
+- Explore the functionality of the Weather Forecast Project with our <a href="https://prajyotkalekar.github.io/Weather_Forecast_Application/" target="_blank" rel="noopener noreferrer">Live Demo</a>.
 Enter different locations and see real-time weather updates.
 Experience the sleek user interface and intuitive design firsthand.
 <br><br>

 <h2>Screenshots:</h2>